Limited edition, serial numbered, silver proof coin

-U.S. Deputy Marshal Bass Reeves, a true Hero of the Badge™, was chosen as the subject for this first coin in our American Heroes series due to his exemplary character and heroic life.
+U.S. Deputy Marshal Bass Reeves, a true Hero of the Badge™, was chosen as the subject for this first coin in our Heroes of the Badge series due to his exemplary character and heroic life.
 Heroic not only because of his exploits in maintaining order on the Western Frontier, but heroic in his ability to overcome the adversity of racial disharmony and succeed in his chosen profession.

 Bass Reeves left a legacy of a life of sacrificial service.
 He was a law enforcement officer who truly made a positive difference in the lives of all those he swore to protect and serve.